Possession of a Fake ID in Florida

 Attorney for Fake ID Charges in Tampa Bay

 Many of our clients are high school or college students who just want to get into a nightclub or bar.
-They might not have realized that the crime is so severe or might impact their future.
+Most did not realize the crime is so serious or comes with such severe penalties and consequences.
 At Sammis Law Firm, our six attorneys represent clients throughout the greater Tampa Bay area.

 Call 813-250-0500.